mdipierro/evote/README.md

       EMAIL_SERVER = 'localhost'

-change "localhost" to "logging":
+Change "localhost" to "logging"...

       EMAIL_SERVER = 'logging'   # 'localhost'

-Now the emails will just print out on the web server console instead of being sent.
+...and now the emails will print out on the web server console instead of being sent.
 You'll see things like this on the console:

       Welcome jrandom@example.com!
 Click on the link
       http://hostname_or_ip_etc.com/init/default/user/verify_email/18b9f977-249f-45e8-93fe-59161a687f88